relaycorp/ddos-report/src/content/docs/mitigations/app-attestation.md

 ---

 App attestation is a technique to verify that a client app is genuine and hasn't been tampered with.
-It's particularly useful when we get the first ever message from a client, as we can't anticipate how it's going to behave.
+It's particularly useful when you get the first ever message from a client, as you can't anticipate how it's going to behave.

 Unfortunately,
-app attestation is supported by many, but not all, [Android](https://developer.android.com/google/play/integrity/overview) and [Apple](https://developer.apple.com/documentation/devicecheck/establishing-your-app-s-integrity) devices.
+app attestation is only supported by many, but not all, [Android](https://developer.android.com/google/play/integrity/overview) and [Apple](https://developer.apple.com/documentation/devicecheck/establishing-your-app-s-integrity) devices.
 Nevertheless,
-when it's available,
+when available,
 it could be used as one of the factors in [threat scoring](./threat-scoring.md).